 In late 1948, it was said, they were betrayed by their comrade, the Spider.
 Following a battle with the cosmic Nebula Man, Star-Spangled Kid, Stripesy, and the others were scattered across various points in time.
 Sylvester was stranded 50,000 years in the past, while Stripesy found himself in ancient Egypt, where he was made a slave.
 When the Justice League and Justice Society learned about this injustice, the assembled teams to rescue all of the Soldiers.
 (Justice League of America #100-102, Stars & S.T.R.I.P.E. #9) Note: Stars & S.T.R.I.P.E. #0 (July 1999) placed Sylvester's time in the past at 14,000 BCE.

 On a Justice Society case against a terrorist organization called the Strike Force, the Star-Spangled Kid was shocked when their leader, Number One, unmasked himself, revealing that he was Arthur Pemberton — Sylvester's nephew!
-Syl was dumbfounded: he hadn't walked away from his family fortune, but it had been taken from him nonetheless.
+Syl was dumbfounded: he hadn't exactly walked away from his family fortune, but it had been taken from him nonetheless.
 Meanwhile, Arthur had used the wealth to fund criminal activities.
-After he was rescued by Wildcat and the Huntress, Sylvester left the JSA in order to put his family finances back in order.
-(All-Star Comics #70-71) Arthur's father was Sylvester's "deceased older brother" (who was mentioned only once).
-(Infinity, Inc. #3)
+After he was rescued by Wildcat and the Huntress, Sylvester left the JSA in order to put the Pemberton finances back in order.
+(All-Star Comics #70-71) Note: Arthur's father was explained to have been Sylvester's "deceased older brother," who was mentioned only once, in Infinity, Inc. #3.

 Infinity and Beyond